 Going naked plays a huge role in changing your mindset.
 It’s the total opposite of what most people do.
 But if you want to get out of debt for good, you must be a little different.
 Normal is for broke people!

 I know going naked sounds like it might not be achievable, especially if you have a low income.
 Don’t worry, you can do it- just follow the plan I lay out for you.
-I’ll talk more about getting out of debt on a low income below.
+I’ll talk more about getting out of debt on a low income later in this post.

 More Tips for a Debt Free Mindset